Clemson vs. Miami (FL) Predictions, College Basketball BetMGM Promo Codes, & Picks - January 3

 Clemson Performance Insights

-- The Tigers are outscoring opponents by 13.1 points per game, with a +157 scoring differential overall.
-They put up 82.3 points per game (44th in college basketball) and give up 69.2 per contest (131st in college basketball).
+- The Tigers are outscoring opponents by 13.1 points per game with a +157 scoring differential overall.
+They put up 82.3 points per game (43rd in college basketball) and give up 69.2 per contest (130th in college basketball).

-- Clemson ranks 81st in the country at 39.1 rebounds per game.
-That's 6.8 more than the 32.3 its opponents average.
+- Clemson records 39.1 rebounds per game (81st in college basketball) while allowing 32.3 per outing to its opponents.
+It outrebounds opponents by 6.8 boards per game.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.